ingo/ingo.github.io/_recipes/grilled_salmon_collars.md

 ---
-title: Grilled Salmon Collars
+author: AL's Place
 category: Entrees
-description: Don’t fuss with the salmon too much once it’s on the grill.
-You can also use the marinade for any cut of salmon.
-This recipe is from AL's Place, which we named our No. 1 new restaurant in America in 2015, in San Francisco, CA.
+description: "Don\u2019t fuss with the salmon too much once it\u2019s on the grill.\
+  \ You can also use the marinade for any cut of salmon.
+This recipe is from AL's\
+  \ Place, which we named our No. 1 new restaurant in America in 2015, in San Francisco,\
+  \ CA."
-image: placeholder.jpg
+image: grilled_salmon_collars.jpg
 size: 4 servings
+source: http://www.bonappetit.com/city-guides/san-francisco/venue/als-place
 time: 2 hours 30 minutes
-author: AL's Place
-source: http://www.bonappetit.com/city-guides/san-francisco/venue/als-place
+title: Grilled Salmon Collars
 ---
 ### Ingredients

 * `1` 2-inch piece ginger, peeled, thinly sliced